Organs of the body | Their Locations and Internal Functions

 Pancreas

-This organ located near the stomach acts as both an exocrine gland and also an endocrine gland.
+This organ located near the stomach acts as both an exocrine gland and an endocrine gland.

 The exocrine gland secretes digestive enzymes like amylase, trypsin, and lipase, which digest carbohydrates, proteins, and fats.
 See the pancreatic enzymes for more details.

-While the endocrine part secretes hormones like insulin and somatotropin, which regulates glucose levels in the blood.
+Meanwhile, the endocrine part secretes hormones like insulin and somatotropin, which regulate glucose levels in the blood.

 Organs of Circulation